MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

 1. Copy the forwarding HTTPS address.
 It should be similar to the following address: `https://dea822bf.ngrok.io/`.
 1. Append `/api/messages` to obtain `https://dea822bf.ngrok.io/api/messages`.The **messages endpoint** for the bot running locally on your machine and reachable over the web in a chat in Microsoft Teams.
 1. One final step is to update the messages endpoint of the deployed bot.
 In the example, we deployed the bot in Azure.
-So **let's perform these steps:
+So **let's do these steps:
     1. In your browser, navigate to the [**Azure portal**][azure-portal].
     1. Select your **Bot Channel Registration**.
     1. In the left panel, select **Settings**.